 Understanding the API import/export tool

 The API import/export tool uses a RESTful API, protected by basic authentication.
-Only users with admin privileges are allowed to access it in the initial phase.
+Only users with admin role are allowed to access it in the initial phase.
 To allow access to the import/export feature only for a particular tenant, log in to WSO2 API Manager's Management Console and add the downloaded archive file as a web application to the server.

 The export functionality